topseySuave/react-ssr-with-typescript/README.md

-# skills-map-web
+# Gistout
-The web client (skills-map.herokuapp.com) for skills-map-server.herokuapp.com
+The front-end web client for gistout.com